makrai/notes/koromilas21-multimod-emo-survey.md

   * BERT (bidirectional encoder representations from transformers) [41];
   * ALBERT (a lite BERT) [42], etc
-* in order to be easily compared to the baseline models, most architectures of multimodal emotion recognition are adopting the GloVe embeddings.
+* in order to be easily compared to the baseline models, most architectures of multimodal emotion recognition are adopting the GloVe embeddings

 ## 2.3.
 Visual

 * theoretically body language plays a significant part in expressing emotions,
-* hE most of the datasets in multimodal emotion recognition capture faces.
+* hE most of the datasets in multimodal emotion recognition capture faces
 * six face characteristics are correlated to emotional state [43]
   * morphology, symmetry, duration, speed of onset and the coordination of apexes and ballistic trajectory,
 * [44]: there are three main dimensions of facial variation
   * morphology, complexion and dynamics
-  * dynamics being the most important for emotion recognition [45].
+  * dynamics being the most important for emotion recognition [45]
 * [46]: Facial Action Coding System (FACS) for objectively measuring facial mov
   * implementation introduced by [47], became
     the standard for face movement recognition